Princeton High School (Illinois)

 Princeton High School (officially Princeton Township High School) is a high school located at 103 S. Euclid Ave in Princeton, Illinois.

 It generally has an attendance close to 600 students.

+It is operated by the Princeton High School District 500, which includes Princeton, Dover, and Malden.
+The district is mostly in Bureau County, with small portions extending into Putnam County.

 History

 Princeton High School was founded in 1867 and graduated its first class in 1869.
 The school was started as a boarding school and taught subjects as English, mathematics, history, and the sciences.
 The school was enlarged in both 1894 and 1908 in order to accommodate for increases in attendance.
 The school was completely destroyed by fire on December 15, 1924.
 Plans were then drawn up to build a new school, but in the meantime, classes were held in City Hall, the Post Office, and the Christian and Mission Covenant Churches in Princeton.
 The new school opened its doors on September 27, 1926.
 The building, 350 ft long and 100 ft wide, contained twenty classrooms; an auditorium seating 1,100; a library; a science lecture room; chemistry, physics and botanical laboratories; and a gymnasium.
 The building is still in use today, though several additions and renovations have taken place since then.

 The first addition was built in 1958 and contained a new English classroom, an art room, industrial arts classroom and shop, agriculture classroom and shop, cafeteria-study hall, and a new gymnasium.
 The main building was also remodeled which provided for the expansion of the speech-English accommodations, expansion of the business education space, and a new library.
 In 1970 another new addition was constructed at the south end of the campus to make room for the growing student population.
 The new addition is commonly known as the English Building, and, as its name suggests, it houses English classrooms.
 The building was originally intended to be temporarily used for a few years but is still in use today.
 In the spring of 1985 another addition began.
 Cherrie Science Addition was started which connected the 1926 building and the 1958 addition.
 The new facility was completed in 1986.
 It houses science, special education, and drama rooms.
 It also made the entire school handicap accessible.